Ken King (ice hockey)

 Kenneth Michael King (January 26, 1952 – March 11, 2020) was a Canadian sports executive.
 He was the vice chairman of Calgary Sports and Entertainment, as well as alternate governor of the Calgary Flames in the NHL.
 He was the chairman and governor of the Calgary Stampeders of the Canadian Football League (CFL), and the Calgary Hitmen's governor of the Western Hockey League (WHL).

-Ken King died on March 11, 2020, at the age of 68 from cancer.
+Ken King died on March 11, 2020, at the age of 68 from lung cancer.